AryanSinCel/WallX/README.md

 	Downloading the selected image in photo library.
 	Adding and Deleting images in Favorite Collection.
 	Searching Functionality to get the desired images.
+ 	Getting Local Notification when new image is posted.

 ## Technology Used :
 	Objective-C: The primary programming language used for this project.